-I hope those of you in the states had a happy, safe, and productive holiday weekend!
+I hope those of you in the states had a happy, safe, and productive weekend!
 I spent part of mine working on my garden beds:

 The good news: all of the garden beds are now buried in their rightful spots in the dirt (sweet!).
 These three long garden beds were basically FREE thanks to some leftover materials I had from building this part of my fence (which was also basically free since my sister had these items left over from her fencing project, so it was win-win-win).
-I originally started with these plans, but modified them to be a little narrower and longer for each bed since I’m not planning on planting edibles in them (there’s not enough sunlight on this side of the yard).
+I originally started with these plans, but modified them to be a little narrower and longer for each bed since I’m not planning on planting vegetables in them (there’s not enough sunlight on this side of the yard).
 Let me know if you want the exact plans & I’ll include a post this week with them.

 The bad news — er, well, the less fun news: I have a lot of layering to do.
 It means a lot of trips back and forth with the wheelbarrow, but thankfully I found this amazing Youtube video that has taught me how to pop my upper back by myself, which is such a help.

 If you want to see what I started with, I took a few extra pictures before installing them.
 It’s pretty clear from these pictures why I’m putting these in front of this neighboring fence (word to the wise: do NOT plant bamboo in your yard… it grows fast and destroys everything around it!).
-While I can’t do much to repair it (I’d rather not incur the expense of repairing someone else’s fence to this extent, and the bamboo on the other side will still cause problems), I can certainly dress up this side and hide it a little with some evergreen shrubs — and the raised beds prevent me from having to dig down into the hard Georgia dirt and remove roots.
+While I can’t do much to repair it (I’d rather not incur the expense of repairing someone else’s fence to this extent, and the bamboo on the other side will still cause problems), I can certainly dress up this side and hide it a little with some evergreen shrubs — and the raised beds prevent me from having to dig down into the hard Georgia clay and remove roots.

 Sidenote: isn’t that Japanese maple in their yard gorgeous?
 I’m thinking of planting one along a back corner of my own yard (neighbors on both sides have them, actually).

-The cardboard (wet newspaper works too) acts as a weed blocker, kills the grass below, and also helps prevent any roots from working their way up.
-While these pictures look a bit disheveled, you’ll want to fully cover any exposed grassy parts before adding the next layer (so fill in gaps with newspaper if the cardboard isn’t malleable enough to fit).
+The cardboard (wet newspaper works too) acts as a weed blocker, smothers the grass below, and also helps prevent any roots from working their way up.
+While these pictures look a bit disheveled, you’ll want to fully cover any exposed grassy parts before adding the next layer (so fill in gaps with shredded newspaper if the cardboard isn’t malleable enough to fit).

-For more weed-blocking power and to establish the soil in a well-drained setup, I wound up doing two layers of mulch: first with pine straw (because, well, there’s a shitload of that still around)…
+This is where the “lasagna” concept comes in: For more weed-blocking power and to establish the soil in a well-drained setup, I wound up doing two layers of mulch: first with pine straw (because, well, there’s a shitload of that still around)…

 There’s more filling in to do this week, but I’ve already accumulated a total of 6 plants to fill in the first two beds (I would have gotten more, but it was all the store had of what I wanted).
 But it also means I can only wait so long to put them in the ground, so this will be a good way to push me to get things done!